Implement Simple Pagination in PHP

 define('DB_PASSWORD', 'DATABASE_PASSWORD'); // Password for database

-Paginate MySQL Table Records and Create Links for Pages
+Paginate MySQL Table Records and Create Page Links

-This script is used for pagination in PHP.
+Core PHP pagination script that connects to database, calculate pages and displays page links.
 We connect to our database and show paginated results on same page.

 We gracefully handle the current page number if user enters an invalid page number in URL like -1 or any page number greater than total number of pages.
 If current page is greater than total number of pages we set it to total number of pages.
 If current page is less than 1 then we set it to 1.

-We use parse_url() function to get query parameters and save it in $url_query.
+We use parse_url() function to get query parameters and save it as $url_query variable.
 Using this function we can easily update page number query parameter without changing other parameters.
-For example if URL query is ?param1=value1¶m2=value2&page=2 in this case we want to keep all parameters but want to update only page=2.
+For example if URL query is ?param1=value1&param2=value2&page=2 in this case we want to keep all parameters but want to update page=2 only.
 Lets break it down the functionality step by step.

-- Set items to show per page in a variable $items_per_page.
+• Set items to show per page in $items_per_page variable.

-- Calculate how many pages are needed in pagination navigation and store it in a variable $total_pages.
+• Calculate how many pages are needed in pagination navigation and store it as $total_pages variable.

-- Get the current page from query parameter in URL and store it in a variable $current_page.
+• Get the current page from query parameter in URL and store it as $current_page variable.

-- Calculate the offset or start limit for query using formula ($current_page - 1) * $items_per_page.
+• Calculate the offset or start limit for query using ($current_page - 1) * $items_per_page equation.

-- Show employees in table and finally show page links with for loop using the variable $items_per_page.
+• Show employees in table and finally show page links with for loop using the $total_pages variable.

 index.php